ducktypecoder/hello-world/ducktypecoder/content.md

-Welcome to your first ducktypecoder project!

-Follow along and learn how ducktypecoder helps you proceed step-by-step through this project, giving you feedback whenever something breaks and unlocking new steps as you go.

-See the first step by running the command:
+This is content for step 1.

+When you are ready to add code that answers this step, run the command:

 ```
-$ ducktypecoder next
+$ ducktypecoder add answer
 ```